anaelleltd/nova-spektr-static/codex/codex.md

 # Events and Gatherings

 At least once per year the members of the Fellowship should gather.
 This should be paid for by the treasury.
-Lower gradings (I–III Dan) should happen here (though I and II Dan may happen remotely).
+Lower evaluations ~~gradings~~ (I–III Dan) should happen here (though I and II Dan may happen remotely).

 There should be additional meetings exclusively for Fellows and (when there are practical numbers) Masters.
 Information on these meetings should (for security purposes) be kept on a need-to-know basis.
 Disregarding this is a breach of Fellowship rules.
-Upper gradings (IV–VI Dan) should happen here.
+Upper evaluations ~~gradings~~ (IV–VI Dan) should happen here.

 ---